DeviousSiddy/Collecting-Actions-Contextually-Of-Operations/README.md

    - Perform actions such as clicking buttons, copying text, or pasting text on the website.
 The extension will log these actions in real-time.

 3. **Stop Tracking**:
    - Click "Stop" in the popup to end tracking.
-The collected data will be saved as a CSV file in the `Downloads` folder.
+The collected data will be saved as a JSON file in the `Downloads` folder.

 4. **View Collected Data**:
+   - The JSON file will include:
+     - **Metadata**: Website name, URL, browser information, timestamp, and user-provided input text.
-   - The CSV file will include details such as the action type (`click`, `copy`, `paste`), the element clicked, copied text, pasted text, and the page URL.
+     - **Click Data**: Details such as the action type (`click`, `copy`, `paste`), the element clicked, copied text, pasted text, and the page URL.

 ## Contribution